 One resource that’s becoming more abundant is waste.
 The idea of recycling textile waste has been popular for decades, but current mechanical methods give poor quality fabrics suitable only for industrial applications like insulation, and upcycling of pre-consumer textile waste into products is impossible to scale.

-Trash-2-Cash (T2C) proposes a new model where paper and textile waste is recycled chemically - resulting in fabrics that are the same quality as new materials, to make products that are industrially replicable and infinitely recyclable.
+Trash-2-Cash (T2C) proposed a new model where paper and textile waste is recycled chemically - resulting in fabrics that are the same quality as new materials, to make products that are industrially replicable and infinitely recyclable.

-Who is part of this challenge?
+Who was part of this challenge?

-How long will the research take?
+How long did the research take?

-This is a three-and-a-half-year project.
+This was a three-and-a-half-year project.

-What will be the outcomes?
+What were the outcomes?

-- We also hope to influence how all novel materials are developed in the future through DDMI methodology.
+We also hope to influence how all novel materials are developed in the future through DDMI methodology.
 This new way of working will outline how science, design and industry can input into the process from beginning to end.